hcl7/sqrt-algorithm/README.md

-sqrt algorithm for students is suposed to resolve by hand
+sqrt algorithm for students that is suposed to be resolved by hand.